particle-iot/docs/src/content/reference/device-os/firmware.md

 - `SystemSleepFlag::WAIT_CLOUD`

 This will make sure all cloud messages have been acknowledged before going to sleep.
+Another way to accomplish this is to use [graceful disconnect mode](#particle-setdisconnectoptions-).

 ---